 Christmas is a time when people come together to celebrate with their families, and special Christmas food is a big part of that.
-For most people, the best part of these seasonal treats are the many delicious Christmas sweets that they get to enjoy during this season.
+For most people, the best part of these seasonal treats is the many delicious Christmas sweets that they get to enjoy during this season.
 Puddings, cakes, candies, and fruits all make an appearance on the table each Christmas season.
 And, just like Christmas traditions, most regions have their own favorites.
 So, here are some of the most delicious traditional Christmas sweets that are enjoyed around the world.

-1Bûche de Noël, France
+Bûche de Noël, France

 The burning of a yule log dates back to medieval times, though in more recent years this has undergone an edible twist in France.
-The yule log cake (or Bûche de Noël) is a popular Christmas dessert, that is usually made of sponge cake frosted to look like a bark-covered log and decorated with marzipan and powdered sugar.
+The yule log cake (or Bûche de Noël) is a popular Christmas dessert that is usually made of sponge cake frosted to look like a bark-covered log and decorated with marzipan and powdered sugar.

-2Pan de Pasaca, Chile
+Pan de Pasaca, Chile

 While Pan de Pasaca literally means “Easter Bread” in Spanish, it is a popular Christmas sweet in Chile.
 It is a sponge cake made with honey and ginger, along with almonds, walnuts, candied fruits, and raisins, and was brought to Chile by German immigrants.
 The cake is similar to two other Christmas desserts, the German Stollen, and Italian panettone.

-3Christmas Pudding, UK
+Christmas Pudding, UK

-Much like the yule log, Christmas puddings date back to medieval times, though it was initially a savoury dish.
+Much like the yule log, Christmas puddings date back to medieval times, though it was initially a savory dish.
 It is also known as plum pudding, though it doesn’t actually contain plums, instead has raisins (which were known as ‘plums’ pre-Victorian England).
 Christmas pudding as we enjoy it today became popular during Victorian times and is traditionally made from suet, eggs, treacle, spices, and fruits.

 Bibingka is a popular Christmas dessert in the Philippines.
 This spongy rice cake is made with rice flour and coconut milk and can have a variety of toppings.
 It is often eaten for breakfast during the Christmas season.
 Versions of this cake can also be found in Indonesia, and in South India, especially in the state of Goa.

-7Pavlova, New Zealand
+Pavlova, New Zealand

 These delicious cookies are a Christmas staple in Denmark.
-Literally meaning ‘vanilla wreaths,’ the vanilla-flavoured butter cookies are often garnished with chopped almonds.
+Literally meaning ‘vanilla wreaths,’ the vanilla-flavored butter cookies are often garnished with chopped almonds.
 Many countries around the world have also adopted these tasty cookies as part of the Christmas season.

-10Speculoos, Belgium and the Netherlands
+Speculoos, Belgium and The Netherlands